Microsoft Teams and Teams Meetings - Main Page

 Open the Teams app.
 Navigate to the chat for the Team meeting.
 Click the Recap tab.

-Launch a Recording from Outlook Calendar
+Launch from Outlook Calendar

 View more about Meeting Recap in Outlook at this Microsoft Support Page.